 The Commission's response to its mandate to oversee the legislation was to establish a reporting system for hospitals to report their community benefits activities.
 The guidelines and inventory spreadsheet were guided, in part, by the VHA, CHA, and others' community benefit reporting experience, and was then tailored to fit Maryland's unique regulated environment.
 The narrative requirement is intended to strengthen and supplement the qualitative and quantitative information that hospitals have reported in the past.
-The narrative is focused on (1) the general demographics of the hospital community, (2) how hospitals determined the needs of the communities they serve, (3) hospital community benefit administration, and (4) hospital community benefit programs.
+The narrative is focused on (1) the general demographics of the hospital community, (2) how hospitals determined the needs of the communities they serve, and (3) hospital community benefit administration.